urwid/urwid/docs/examples/index.rst

 .. image:: tour1.png
 .. image:: tour2.png

-A simple example showing how many of the standard widgets may be arranged on the screen
+Show how many of the standard widgets may be arranged on the screen